 A new project to curate and digitise historic photography from Wales’s national collections has been made possible with the support of a £600,000 gift from the Esmée Fairbairn Foundation, which is marking its 50th Birthday this year.

-Natural Images - Amgueddfa Cymru’s new initiative, which…Continue
+Natural Images - Amgueddfa Cymru’s new initiative, which begins in Autumn 2011, will involve transferring the finest…Continue

 Added by Michael Wong on July 20, 2011 at 21:37 — No Comments

 The picturesque village of Rossinière, nestling in the Sarine Valley between Chateau d’Oex and Gruyères, will be playing host to the second Alt+1000 contemporary mountain photography festival this summer.
-The quiet village of just 400 inhabitants is best known for its 17th and 18th century wooden…Continue
+The quiet village of just 400 inhabitants is best known for its 17th and 18th century wooden chalets and other historic buildings, steep lush green backdrop and typical Pays…Continue

 Added by Michael Wong on July 20, 2011 at 11:04 — No Comments

 These are battles that are forever etched in America’s memories.
 The man who captured some of the most horrific images during the War Between the States was Alexander Gardner, an intrepid Scotsman, a jeweler’s apprentice of Calvinist upbringing, a newspaper publisher, entrepreneur and photographer.
-Gardner’s…Continue
+Gardner’s historically significant compilation of images, his…Continue

 Added by Michael Wong on July 15, 2011 at 9:06 — No Comments